 What is the 3D low poly landscape generator?

 This abstract engine builds a stylized terrain mesh entirely in WebGL: vertices sit on a configurable grid, elevations come from layered trigonometric noise, and colors interpolate across slope bands for a retro low poly read.
-A procedural Sky dome, optional fog, HDR sunset reflections, and an optional translucent water plane round out the scene before PNG export — useful when marketing teams need geography metaphors without commissioning aerial shoots.
+Choose procedural sky and fog or a flat studio stage with transparent checker preview, pick an HDR map for reflections, orbit or auto-spin the camera, copy shareable URLs, and export solid or transparent PNGs — useful when teams need geography metaphors without commissioning aerial shoots.

 How to sculpt your landscape